-a.
 Constitution

 The academy trust is a company limited by guarantee and an exempt charity.
-The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.
+The charitable company's memorandum and articles of association are the primary governing documents of the academy.

-The directors of Salvatorian College Limited (the academy trust) are also the trustees of the charitable company for the purposes of company law.
+The trustees of Salvatorian College (the Academy Trust) are also the directors of the charitable company for the purposes of company law.
 The charitable company operates as Salvatorian College.

-Details of the trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on the preceding pages of this document.
+Details of the directors who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on the preceding pages of this document.

-b.
 Members' Liability